geojeff/busser/README.md

 martoche version of garçon was used as a starting point for the current development, followed by comparison to the later mauritslamers versions.

-General similarities to garçon remain in the first version of Busser, but reorganization and renaming of variables has happened in course, to adapt to the CoffeeScript ways of doing things, and to add understanding where needed.
-Several node.js libraries have been added to the mix, and to attempt to find and follow best practices for their use.
+General similarities to garçon remain in early work on Busser, but reorganization and renaming of variables happens in course, to adapt to the CoffeeScript ways of doing things, and to add understanding where needed.
+Several node.js libraries were added to the mix.

 Roadmap and ToDo List
 =====================

-In the short-term, certainly within the timeframe for 0.1.x incremental releases, focus will be on getting Busser to work with SproutCore master, the development target, for running and building the "test controls" SproutCore app in the SproutCore 1.8 release, using an Ace theme.
+Early focus will be on getting Busser to work with SproutCore master, the development target, for running and building the "test controls" SproutCore app in the SproutCore 1.8 release, using an Ace theme.

-A longer-term goal is to match the feature set of the very capable Abbot/Chance build tools in Ruby for the next release of SproutCore (1.9?), if not to be incorporated as an official build tools option, to begin a life as a separately maintained project as an unofficial build tools option.
-The progression of development of official SproutCore build tools may be followed at https://github.com/sproutcore/sproutcore/issues/639.
+A longer-term goal is to match the feature set of the very capable Abbot/Chance build tools in Ruby for the next release of SproutCore (1.9?), if not to be incorporated as an official build tools option, to continue as a separately maintained project as an unofficial build tools option.

-Busser will be developed with a fresh look at new tools available, such as browserify, stylus, stitch, and the like, to see where use of these tools can replace code or enhance the program.
+Busser is being developed with a fresh look at new tools available, such as browserify, stylus, stitch, and the like, to see where use of these tools can replace code or enhance the program.